metalcarratt/ministry/ls/Exodus/msg07.md

 > praise the lord that the excluding flame of Genesis 3 has become the visiting and indwelling flame of exodus 3! now the once-cursed thorn can become gods dwelling place.

+we must have a twofold consciousness - that gods glory is dwelling in us, and that we are a thornbush.